Chainski/ForceAdmin/README.md

    <br>
 </p>

-ForceAdmin is a Batch Script that creates infinite UAC pop-ups until the user allows the program run.
+ForceAdmin is a script that creates infinite UAC pop-ups until the user allows the program run.
+Any template can be used whether the [batch](https://github.com/Chainski/ForceAdmin/blob/main/ForceAdmin.bat) or [powershell](https://github.com/Chainski/ForceAdmin/blob/main/ForceAdmin.ps1) file.
 The inserted commands are executed via Powershell calling cmd.exe and should use the batch syntax.
 This attack will force them to run as admin using the old-fashioned technique of bombardment.